Lacrymology/states/doc/monitoring/python.rst

-The nagiosplugin library provides good default classes that know how to handle scalar (numeric) metrics and how to evaluate them according to the standard nagios range syntax, which should serve for most monitoring purposes and it's flexible and overrideable enough to generate custom output and evaluation modes.
+The nagiosplugin library provides good default classes that know how to handle scalar (numeric) metrics and how to evaluate them according to the standard nagios range syntax, which should serve for most monitoring purposes, and it's flexible and overrideable enough to generate custom output and evaluation modes.

 As explained in the official documentation, the separation of concerns